DAG-DB/DAG-DB/README.md

   certain experiments
 - `models/` to contain any saved models
 - `results/` contains csv files with results from certain experiments
+- `thesis/` contains the UCL MSc thesis associated with this repo.
+Needs a password (to avoid TurnItIn problems) which is the file name without any extension
 - `environment.yml` details of the Python 3.10 environment for DAG-DB
 - `LICENCE`
 - this `README.md`